nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * 4a1.
 PlanIt shows error message.

       Use case resumes at step 3.

+#### **Use case: Remove a field from a task**

+**MSS**
+1. User _adds a task with removable field_ to the list.
+2. PlanIT shows task added to the list and updates list.
+3. User enters command to remove the removable field from the task.
+4. PlanIT shows task with field removed and updates list.

+**Extensions**
+* 4a.
+The given index is invalid.
+    * 4a1.
+PlanIT shows error message for invalid index.

+        Use case resumes at step 3.

+* 4b.
+The given prefix is invalid.
+    * 4b1.
+PlanIT shows error message for invalid prefix.

+        Use case resumes at step 3.

+* 4c.
+The field in the task is already removed.
+    * 4c1.
+PlanIT shows error message detailing field is already removed.

+        Use case ends.

 #### **Use case: Sort tasks according to date**